|

 Your Childhood Money Classroom

-“Childhood either enables you or stunts you; it doesn’t create you.”
+“Childhood either enables you or stunts you; it doesn’t create you

-• Childhood experiences subconsciously influence our mindsets in adulthood
+• Childhood experiences shape adulthood

-• 4 Types of Environments:
+• 4 Types of Childhood Environments

 • Unstable: Open & Stressed